openshift-psap/inference_results_v2.0/README.md

 ## Run the MLPerf v2.0 Inference Edge Benchmarks

-Run the MLPerf Inference Edge benchmarks by running this command which creates a pod in MicroShift that runs the benchmark.
+To run the MLPerf Inference Edge benchmarks, execute the following command.
+This creates a pod in MicroShift that runs the MLPerf inference benchmarks.

 ```bash
 oc apply -f mlperf_inferencev20.yaml